How to Turn Your Bedroom into a Relaxing Retreat

 If you are sleeping better at a hotel or at a friend’s place because of the relaxing and appealing ambiance of their bedroom, maybe it’s time your own bedroom got a makeover.
 Studies in the past have shown how having a good bedroom environment can make it much easier for someone to achieve a good night’s sleep.

 Factors such as light, temperature, noise, smell, and cleanliness can have a lot of impact on the quality of sleep we receive.
-We have therefore compiled a list of some easily manageable changes that you can bring to your bedroom to turn it into an absolute relaxing retreat.
+We have compiled a list for how to create a relaxing bedroom sanctuary.

 #01 Uncluttered Room